hashicorp/raft-wal/README.md

        anything after the last commit frame.
 We're DONE because we wouldn't have written extra frames after commit until fsync completed so this commit must have been acknowledged.
     1. Else the file ends with a commit frame.
-Validate it's checksum.
+Validate its checksum.
 If it is good DONE.
     2. If CRC is not good then discard everything back to previous commit frame and DONE.
- 4. If we read an index frame in that process and the commit frame proceeding it is the new tail then mark the segment as sealed and return the seal info (crash occured after seal but before updating meta.db)
+ 4. If we read an index frame in that process and the commit frame proceeding it is the new tail then mark the segment as sealed and return the seal info (crash occured after seal but before updating `wal-meta.db`)

 ## Head Truncations